pgeu/pgeu-system/docs/confreg/schedule.md

 ### Rooms <a name="rooms"></a>

 Room name
-:   Name of the room
+:   Name of the room.

 Sortkey
 :   An integer representing how to sort the room.
 Lower values sorts earlier.

 URL
-:   A link to more information about the room, such a a link to a map or in the case of a streamed conference, a link to the stream.
+:   A link to more information about the room, such as a link to a map or in the case of a streamed conference, a link to the stream.

 Available days
 :   List the days that this room is available.
 If no day is specified, the room is made available on all days.
-If there are no registration days defined on the conference ,this field does not exist.
+If there are no registration days defined on the conference, this field does not exist.
 This field is only used when building a schedule graphically, not during regular viewing.

 Comment